 So we started borrowing pedagogical methods from Tessa's training in teaching school and coaching sports.
 We didn't change the WCS content.
 We just changed how we taught it, the sequence, and the emphasis.

 Several years of research and testing proved that our evolving method was way more effective than the way we were taught, and way more fun for our students.
 Students in group classes, workshops, and private lessons were improving faster AND having more fun learning!
 We codified the process so ANYONE can use it - we even used these methods to accelerate our own progress, launching us to Champion level in both improvisation and choreography competition.

 We really wanted to share this method so everyone can enjoy the same results and help West Coast Swing grow strong and healthy around the world!

-Using a two-pronged approach of online study and interactive coaching, we created a comprehensive program that teaches teachers how to take their existing content and wisdom and enhance it for better results.
+Using a two-pronged approach of online study and interactive coaching, we created a comprehensive program that trains teachers how to take their existing content and wisdom and enhance it for better results.

 The SLDM Teacher Development Program trains you how to...

 - Teach the student not just how to dance, but *how to learn* how to dance

 - Prioritize skills over patterns and footwork to make learning easier and faster

 - Teach in a way that makes the students love and crave technique

 - Diagnose & treat missing skills to cure or prevent their bad habits